Master of Divinity/Master of Ministry (M.Div./M.Min.)

 Core classes are required of all students.
 These include formational courses, including spiritual formation and personal practice, and foundational courses, such as Introduction to New Testament.
 These courses provide a sound basis, and meet educational requirements for, theological education, and prepare students to identify and develop their gifts for ministry.
 Integrative courses like our Comprehensive Seminar allow students to demonstrate progress and readiness for ministry.

 Emphases that Match Student Interests

-Beyond required courses, our residential M.Div./M.Min. program provides students the opportunity to pursue specific interests by declaring a ministry emphasis and choice of internship.
+Beyond required courses, our M.Div./M.Min. program provides students the opportunity to pursue specific interests by declaring a ministry emphasis and choice of internship.
 These emphases are:

 - Pastoral Care, which equips students to offer care and counsel to others.

 - Pastoral Ministry, which prepares students for work in congregations.

 - Peace and Justice, which develops students’ understanding of our role as Christian peacemakers.

 - Quaker Ministry, which advances exploration of Quakers’ understanding of God, humanity, faith, and practice.